 Cost: While the cost of a dental bridge may be more affordable in the short term than a dental implant, implants typically provide a better long term solution and are less likely to need repair or replacement in the future.

-Schedule a Consultation
+Schedule a Dental Exam Today

-Harford County Dentistry offers consultations to discuss your dental concerns and evaluate your oral health.
+Harford County Dentistry offers consults to discuss your dental concerns and evaluate your oral health.
 We offer dental bridges in our Bel Air, MD and Fallston, MD area dentist office as a solution for missing teeth.
 Call us today to schedule an appointment!